 If all of that sounds overwhelming for two or so hours, it isn’t.
 Ben makes sure that you sample enough that you can really appreciate it, but not so much that your appetite is spoiled.

 One small apprehension I had when we booked was that neither of us had actually ridden a bicycle in at least four years, and thought we’d struggle on the route.

 But Osaka is a bike-friendly city, where cycling is encouraged, and the route you take is incredibly smooth, easy, and fun.

 In fact, since Japan is known for its costly subway travel, most residents of Osaka and Kyoto opt for getting around by bicycle, a convenience not really afforded to residents of Tokyo.

 Not at all.
 As you cycle, you’ll make a quick stop at Osaka’s Shittennoji Temple (Japan’s oldest Buddhist temple, famous for never having closed its gates in 1400 years) and you’ll have a chance to chat with the locals who frequent the food places you stop at.

 I had a chance to practice my Japanese with some hilarious old men while sampling the oden.

 We even chatted a little Korean with the long-time Korean residents of Osaka who set up their food market and have ingeniously combined traditional Korean foods (such as kimchi and tteokbokki) with Japanese cooking styles in order to produce some of the most delicious meats and vegetables I’ve ever tasted.

 How was the tour guide?

-Ben was a fantastic host, throwing out facts about both Osaka and its food history in spades.
+Ben was a fantastic host, throwing out facts about both Osaka and its food history by the armful.